Everything You Need to Know About Filing January Sales Tax

 - File online: Find your state’s sales tax portal online and fill out its detailed form, then submit a payment through its (often separate) payment system.

-- AutoFile: TaxJar will file your sales tax for you in nearly every state.
+- AutoFile: TaxJar will file your sales tax for you in every U.S. state.
 No reporting, no forms.
 It’s automatic.
 AutoFile even factors in the little-known sales tax discounts that many states give you for filing on time.

 Use tax versus sales tax